HostMonster Web Hosting Help

-How can you troubleshoot this?
+How can you troubleshoot performance issues?

 The MySQL Slow Queries log can help determine which queries or scripts are unoptimized.
-Login into cPanel.
+Login into HostMonster's cPanel.
 Look for the section called "Files" and click the icon called "File Manager".
 Start in the "Home Directory", choose Show Hidden Files, and then click Go.
 Once in the File Manager, look on the right side for a folder called "tmp" and navigate into that folder.
 Once inside the tmp folder, find a folder called "mysql_slow_queries".
 Navigate inside that folder.

 Look for the files with recent dates and right-click on one of those files and choose "Code Edit".
 This will show the log details.
 Look for the logs where the Query_time is over 2 seconds.
-Queries that take over 2 seconds to execute usually need to be re factored.
+Queries that take over 2 seconds to execute usually need to be re-factored.

 These logs are generated to help troubleshoot database programming queries that are not optimized.
 Locate the query and database causing the problem, then optimize the query or queries by re-writing the query, creating an appropriate Database Index, repairing any damaged databases, etc. If you are not familiar with database programming, you may need to seek help from your web developer/programmer.

-What are some Simple Steps you can perform to try to fix your database issues?
+What are some simple steps you can perform to try to fix your database issues?

 - You can run a repair on all your databases.
 In the cPanel, click on the MySQL Databases icon and in the Repair section, choose a database to repair.
 You can safely run a Check and Repair routine on all of your databases.

 - You can try to optimize all of your databases.
 In the cPanel, click the PHP MyAdmin icon.
 On the next screen, choose a database name from the left side column.
 When the tables appear on the main screen, scroll to the bottom and click the link "Select All".
 Next, use the drop-down menu, and on the bottom, choose the "Optimize" option.
-You can do this optimize routine to all of the tables in all of your databases.
+You can perform this optimize routine to all of the tables in all of your databases.